dstroot/blog-next/_posts/2021-07-28-culture-measue-what-you-treasure.md

 **Possible metrics:**

 - Ask employees to rate communication, how is it working top down, across the company and in your department?
+Focus groups are effective ways to measure internal communications.
-- Number of Teams posts in Technology Team Channels
+- Number of posts in Technology Teams channels
+- Email open rates
+- Intranet analytics

 ### 2. Innovation